shaimoo/Ex1/README.md

 # How to Run:
 Firstly, to run this project, download the files from the github.
-Secondly, open the project in Intellij or any different IDE.
+Secondly, open the pom.xml file from Intellij or any different IDE.
 Open the Test class and Run the file.